vukovuko/puppeteer-task/README.md

  docker run -p 4000:4000 puppeteer-app
 ```

+After finishing the program you should have JSON file called 'scrapedProducts.json' inside the directory.

 ### Assumptions made during development

 This script is developed and tested on Node.js version v20.10.0 on Windows 10 and on WSL2 (Windows Subsystem for Linux).